noubre/seekdeep/README.md

 SeekDeep offers two collaboration modes when interacting with peers:

 - **Collaborative Mode**: When a peer sends a query to the host's LLM, both the message and response are visible to everyone in the chat.
 All peers see all conversations.
-- **Private Mode (Default)**: When a peer sends a query, the message and response are only visible to that peer, keeping each user's conversation private.
+- **Private Mode (Default)**: When a peer sends a query, the message and response are only visible to that peer, keeping each user's conversations separate.
+The host has access to the logs from Ollama and can see what queries are sent.

 Only the host can switch between modes using the dropdown in the UI.
-When a host changes modes, all connected peers' chat modes are updated automatically.
+When a host changes the mode, all connected peers' chat modes are updated automatically.
 For security and consistency, all peers start in private mode by default, and mode updates are only accepted from the host or server - not from other peers.

 ### Keyboard Shortcuts